 What are the unique features Google Maps offers for geospatial and geolocation services?

-Google is a company that can offer the scale, scope, accuracy and speed in geospatial services that very few companies can match.
-Google has a unique combination of access to huge data streams, including satellite imagery, streetcar info, web traffic and millions of mobile devices coupled with a hyperscale infrastructure that can ingest, store, process, and render this data quickly, reliably, and at global scale.
+Google is a company that can offer the scale, scope, accuracy, and speed in geospatial services that very few companies can match.
+Google has a unique combination of access to huge data streams, including satellite imagery, streetcar info, web traffic and millions of mobile devices coupled with a hyperscale infrastructure that can ingest, store, process, and render this data quickly, reliably, and at a global scale.

 Google’s location data is also continuously being refreshed, so that billions of geocodes in the Google geocoder stay current and hundreds of millions records in the Google “Places” database stay deep and relevant for autocomplete and “nearby search” purposes.

 Google’s access to terrain, average road speed, real-time traffic conditions, and weather gives it the edge when companies use the Google Directions API for real-time or “predictive” ETA on any road, at any time.
 Google’s ubiquitous “StreetView” imagery provides users a current, contextual view of where they are and where they are going in 77 different countries.
 And Google’s access to information on cell phone towers and WiFi access points gives it the ability to provide a “Geolocation” service that allows users to figure out their current position without access to GPS.

 What do you predict for the future of geo?